albertllousas/kotlin-sql-libs-comparison/readme.md

 ## Libs Comparison

 ### Database mapping
+Almost libraries that access to a database imply mapping the schema somehow, some use annotations, another simple dtos and other complex apis.
+Let's see how the frameworks in comparison handle that.
 #### Exposed

 In Exposed we don't work with raw SQL strings.
 Instead, we map tables, columns, keys, relationships, etc